bitrise-io/devcenter/_articles/en/testing/android-run-a-unit-test.md

 tag:
 - android
 - testing
-summary: Run Android unit tests on Bitrise.
+description: Run Android unit tests on Bitrise.
 Find out how to generate test reports from your unit tests, what Steps you can use.
 Learn about using custom script content to run tests.
 redirect_from: []